hhenrichsen/sandbox-2025-lecture-notes/notes/01 - Priorities of a Startup.md

 ### Tests

+I write tests for three reasons:<!-- .element: class="hidden" -->

+1. Enables Refactoring
+2. Allows merging with confidence
+3. Enables Agentic AI (claude, cursor, etc.)

 <!-- notes -->

-I write tests for two reasons:

-1. It lets me refactor my code
-2. It lets me merge without manually testing every code path

 Early on, it's probably only worth investing in for core flows; log in, onboarding, etc., to make sure that those work for prospective new users.